-The next day I woke up, brewed coffee and drank it in the living room while reading a stack of Mexican gossip rags, an old hobby of mine.
-I’d forgotten all about the mysterious pile of currency until my mother brought it up.
+The next day I woke up, brewed coffee, and started reading old stacks of Mexican gossip rags, an old hobby of mine, while sipping on a dose of caffeine.
+I forgot about the mysterious pile of currency until my mother brought it up.

 “You should put your money away,” she said.

 “The money on the nightstand.
 You should put it away,” she insisted.

 “It’s not mine, Mom.
 In fact, isn’t it your money?”

 Quite dramatically, my mother sat next to me, then went on: “No. It’s yours.
 It’s a gift from your father.
 He says you’re broke.
 Are you broke?
 Either way, you should put it away.”

 I was bewildered.
 Although it’s an ugly shoebox, I can comfortably afford my apartment in Manhattan while occasionally doing things like traveling and dining out.
 I don’t live in luxury, but I’m also not dumpster-diving like a crusty punk behind a Starbucks, so my father’s assumption felt inaccurate, especially because my parents also live modestly.
 My finances are not disproportional to theirs.